alissa-huskey/python-class/docs/lessons/file-system-operations.md

 1. Rename the {file}`file_1.txt` that you created earlier to {file}`file_01.txt`.
-2. Be sure to check first that the target does not already exist.
+2. Be sure to check first that the destination does not already exist.
 2. Print the files new name.

 ```